P: Program AE

 Increase the ISO speed or use flash.

 If the “1/4000” shutter speed and the highest aperture value blink, it indicates overexposure.

 Lower the ISO speed or use an ND filter (sold separately) to reduce the amount of light entering the lens.

-- In mode, many functions, such as the AF method and metering mode, are set automatically to prevent spoiled shots.
-The functions you can set are limited.
-On the other hand, with mode, only the shutter speed and aperture value are set automatically.
-You can freely set the AF method, metering mode, and other functions.
+- mode limits available functions and sets the AF area, metering mode, and many other functions automatically to prevent bad shots.
+In contrast, P mode only sets the shutter speed and aperture value automatically, and you can freely set the AF area, metering mode, and other functions.

-- With Program AE, you can freely change the combination (program) of shutter speed and aperture value set by the camera while maintaining the same exposure.
+- In P mode, you can freely change the combination (program) of shutter speed and aperture value set automatically by the camera while maintaining the same exposure.
 This is called Program shift.

 - With Program shift, you can press the shutter button halfway, then turn the dial until the desired shutter speed or aperture value is displayed.

 - Program shift will be canceled automatically when the metering timer ends (exposure setting display turns off).

 - Program shift cannot be used with flash.